codemeleon/ClusterFast/README.md

 -   ~70% indetical clusters among two tools

-Figure 1: Partially overlapping clusters between clusterFast and ProteinOrtho4.
-X and y axis show the size of cluster genarated by ClusterFast and ProtienOrtho.
-The size of the circle shape shows overlap of protein ids between ClusterFast and ProteinOrtho.
-Size of the circle is proportional to
+Figure 1:  Shows a direct comparison of the number of orthologous amino acid sequences present in the clusters produced by ClusterFast compared to those produced by ProteinOrtho.
+A linear relationship can be observed between the two.
+The size of the data points indicates the degree of overlap in the protein IDs assigned to the amino acid sequences in each ClusterFast versus ProteinOrtho cluster; the larger the data point the higher the degree of overlap.
 ![equation](http://latex.codecogs.com/png.latex?\frac{2*sizeOfOverlappingSequencesCluster}{sizeOfClusterFastCluster+sizeOfProteinOrthoCluster})
 !["Clusterfast and ProteinOrtho4 Cluster similarity for non-overlapping clusters"](Images/ClusterFastVsPortho.png)

-Figure 2: Distribution of overlapping clusters having more than 50% similarity between ClusterFast and ProteinOrtho4.
+Figure 2: Shows the frequency (dark grey) and cumulative frequency (light grey) of the non-overlapping clusters of a given content percentage similarity produced by ClusterFast compared to ProteinOrtho.
+All of the clusters showed >50% content similarity.
 !["Clusterfast and ProteinOrtho4 Cluster percent similarity for non-overlapping clusters"](Images/Cs_Po_clusterSim.png)

 # Request